symeta/eks-amp-amg/README.md

 ```
 eksctl version
 ```
-execute the following command to create the eks cluster
+after the eksctl tool has been successfully installed, execute the following command to create the eks cluster
 ```
+eksctl create cluster \
+    --name demo-eks \
+    --version 1.21 \
+    --without-nodegroup
 ```